coronel08/my-notes/notes/docs/aws.md

 ## Code as Config

 -   AWS CloudFormation - is a Yaml based tool used to define resources, infastructure as code.
-Uploads templates into S3
+Uploads templates into S3.
+Use `cloudofrmation package` and `cloudformation deploy` to provision.
     -   [AWS Resorces, all 224](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) represent different AWS components
     -   Parameters - provide inputs for templates
         -   Ref, YAML shorthand !Ref can call Parameters and Resources